martyvona/ArduMon/README.md

 * `\e` `0x1b` escape (nonstandard)
 * `\d` `0x7f` delete (nonstandard)

 Integers are parsed and formatted in decimal or hexadecimal in text mode, and floating point numbers are parsed and formatted with optional scientific notation by default.

 ## Binary Mode

-In binary mode both commands and responses are sent in variable length packets of up to 255 bytes.
-The first byte of each packet gives the packet length in bytes (2-255) and the last byte is a checksum.
-The max received payload size per packet is 252 bytes, as there are three overhead bytes: length, command code, and checksum.
-The max payload size per response packet is 253 bytes since there are only 2 bytes of overhead there: length and checksum.
-Zero or more packets can be returned from a single handler, see `send_packet()`.

 Each command in binary mode is a packet consisting of